 Extortion

 Extortion is committed when a person unlawfully and intentionally obtains some advantage, which may be of either a patrimonial or non-patrimonial nature, from another by subjecting the latter to pressure, which induces them to hand over the advantage.
-For example, regarding cyberbullying, extortion may be committed where a person intentionally and unlawfully threatens to electronically distribute images about another person unless the victim hands the perpetrator the advantage.
+For example, regarding cyberbullying, extortion may be committed when a person intentionally and unlawfully threatens to electronically distribute images about another person unless the victim hands the perpetrator the advantage.

 Get help

-Services that hide your IP addresss:
+Services that hide your IP address:

 What NOT to Do:

 · Don’t trust too soon or share too much with someone you’ve only just met.
-Remember there are approximately 500 000 predators online per day, searching for victims.
+Remember, there are approximately 500,000 predators online per day, searching for victims.

 · Don’t compromise your boundaries.